JuliaStats/Klara.jl/README.md

 - various MCMC samplers, up-to-date with contemporary advances in MCMC methodology,
 - ability to suspend/resume MCMC simulations flexibly by using Julia tasks,
 - user-friendly syntax for model specification,
-- use of automatic differentiation to simulate models whose higher order derivatives are not available in close form,
+- use of automatic differentiation to generate the gradient function (higher order derivatives generation is under consideration),
 - integration with and use of functionality of DataFrames and Distributions packages,
 - post-processing of MCMC output, such as variance reduction methods.